aaryanb2/Aaryan-s-Projects-and-Coursework/README.md

 ## Main Projects

 - [📈 Stock Portfolio Optimizer](./Stock%20Portfolio%20Optimizer): ML pipeline using BagLearner, Regression Trees, and Q-Learning to optimize portfolio risk-adjusted returns.
-- [🤖 Robot Navigation with GraphSLAM](./Robot-Navigation-GraphSLAM): Implements GraphSLAM, A* search, and PID control for autonomous mapping and planning.
+- [🤖 Robot Navigation with GraphSLAM](./Robot-Navigation-GraphSLAM) (in-progress, will be uploaded soon): Implements GraphSLAM, A* search, and PID control for autonomous mapping and planning.

 ## Other Projects
 - Classifier using TF-IDF Vectorizer for logistic regression.